Amateur Radio Operator (HAM) plates

 How to renew

-You must renew your HAM plates every year, even if you’re not using the vehicle.
+You must renew your tabs on your HAM plates every year, even if you’re not using the vehicle.
 There are no special requirements for renewing HAM license plates.
 You can:

 If your plates are canceled